rx8ev/instrumentcluster/README.md

  - Pin 3 connects to pin 7 (in 2)
  - Pin 4 connects to pin 2 (in 1)
  - Pin 5 connects to pin 1 (enable)

+A PWM duty cycle of 0->100 indicates an empty tank
+A PWM duty cycle of 255 indicates a full tank